indekkusu-era/euler-simulation/readme.md

 # Simulation of the Differential Equations using Euler's Numerical Method

-This is my really old code since 2021, and I am interested to study more about it so stay tuned.
+This is my really old code since March 2022, and I am interested to study more about it so stay tuned.

 ## Description